Rust (programming language): Interface with C and C++

 The attribute enables deterministic memory layouts for s and s for use across FFI boundaries.
 External libraries such as and can generate Rust bindings for C/C++.

 Safety

 Safety properties guaranteed by Rust include memory safety, type safety, and data race freedom.
 As described above, these guarantees can be circumvented by using the keyword.

 Memory safety includes the absence of dereferences to null, dangling, and misaligned pointers, and the absence of buffer overflows and double free errors.
-Data values can be initialized only through a fixed set of forms, all of which require their inputs to be already initialized.

 Memory leaks are possible in safe Rust.

-Some users have pointed out that Rust's safety guarantees can be circumvented by exploiting unsoundess in the Rust compiler.
+Memory leaks may occur as a result of creating reference-counted pointers that point at each other (a reference cycle) or can be deliberately created through calling Box::leak.